Witness tampering at Jan. 6 hearing? Cheney raises prospect

 Witness tampering prosecutions are relatively rare and when pursued are hardly slam dunks, Weinstein said, with prosecutors and defense lawyers often diverging on the meaning and intent of particular language to a witness.

-The federal statute even says that defendants charged with witness tampering can raise as an affirmative defense that their sole intention was to encourage or induce a witness to contact truthfully.
+The federal statute even says that defendants charged with witness tampering can raise as an affirmative defense that their sole intention was to encourage or induce a witness to testify truthfully.

 “It’s a very difficult case because unless someone is explicit — i.e. ‘Don’t Testify.
 If you testify, I’m going to kill you’ — there are a lot of nuances,” Weinstein said.